62nd Street/New Utrecht Avenue station: Later history

 As of 2018, the complex had 4,673 paying riders on a typical weekday, equating to 1,503,742 total riders in 2018.

 From October 2010 to May 2012, the West End Line station was renovated with two new fare controls, new canopy and platform edges, and repainted side roof and beams.

 As part of a renovation project at nine stations along the Sea Beach Line, the Manhattan-bound platform at this Sea Beach Line station was closed from January 18, 2016 to May 22, 2017.
-The Coney Island-bound platform was closed for a much longer period of time, from July 31, 2017 to July 1, 2019.
+The Coney Island-bound platform was closed from July 31, 2017 to July 1, 2019.

 This entire station complex, along with eight other stations along the Sea Beach Line, underwent a rehabilitation involving the installation of 4 ADA-accessible elevators from 2015 to July 2019.
 The transfer between the two stations was closed until July 2019 for installation of the elevators; an out-of-system transfer was provided.
 The project to make the station ADA-accessible was originally proposed to be completed in spring 2019.
 At one point, construction was expected to continue until October, but the elevators entered service on July 19, 2019.

+Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
+As part of the project, a light rail station at New Utrecht Avenue has been proposed next to the existing subway station.

 Station layout

 BMT West End Line platforms

 The 62nd Street station is an express station on the BMT West End Line that has three tracks and two island platforms.
-The middle express track is only used for re-routings and non-revenue movements.
+Effective June 2025, the middle express track is used by one southbound R train and two southbound W trains during the morning rush hour.
+The next station to the north is 55th Street, while the next station to the south is 71st Street.